WICG/shared-storage/README.md

     *   Runs the operation previously registered by `registerXOperation()` with matching `name` and `X` (i.e. type).
 Does nothing if there’s no matching operation.
     *   Each operation returns a promise that resolves when the operation is queued:
         *   `runOperation()` returns a promise that resolves into `undefined`.
-        *   `runURLSelectionOperation()` returns a promise that resolves into an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) for the [web bundle](https://web.dev/web-bundles/) selected from `urls`.
+        *   `runURLSelectionOperation()` returns a promise that resolves into an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) for the URL selected from `urls`.
-            *   `urls` must be a list of up to five [blob](https://w3c.github.io/FileAPI/#blob-section) URLs to web bundles that allow an entire document to be rendered without network access.
+        *   `urls` is a list of URLs, with a max length of 8.
+                *    The first value in the list is the `default URL`.
+This is selected if there is not enough budget remaining, or if the selected URL is not yet k-anonymous.
+                *    The selected URL will be checked to see if it is k-anonymous.
+If it is not, its k-anonymity will be incremented, but the `default URL` will be returned.
+        *    There will be a per-origin (the origin of the Shared Storage worklet) budget for `runURLSelectionOperation`.
+This is to limit the rate of leakage of cross-site data learned from the runURLSelectionOperation to the destination pages that the resulting Fenced Frames navigate to.
+Each time a Fenced Frame built with an opaque URL output from a runURLSelectionOperation navigates the top frame, log(|`urls`|) bits will be deducted from the budget.
+At any point in time, the current budget remaining will be calculated as `max_budget - sum(deductions_from_last_24hr)`
     *   Options can include `data`, an arbitrary serializable object passed to the worklet.